 Ahead of the introduction of new migration restrictions in 2021, employers will need to ensure they have made the necessary preparations to ensure they continue to have access to the skills their business needs.

 Addressing recruitment difficulties

-However, apart from increasing salaries to attract staff, employers can introduce more inclusive recruitment practices, build on their employee offer through non-financial benefits or enhance their brand.
+In addition to increasing salaries to attract staff, employers can introduce more inclusive recruitment practices, build on their employee offer through non-financial benefits or enhance their brand.
 These will not only address hiring difficulties in the short term but make their organisations more attractive as an employer in the long run.
 Likewise, measures such as the provision of flexible working and clear career development will help organisations both recruit and retain the people and skills they need.

 Workforce planning and development

 The scarcity of available skills and labour, potentially exacerbated by further reductions post-Brexit once free movement comes to an end, means workforce planning and development should become a priority.
 To be able to respond in due time, employers need to assign greater urgency to undertake strategic workforce planning that will help identify the skills and knowledge required now and for the future, which in turn will help to narrow down the focus of the learning and development required.

 Statistics from early 2018 showed that while 72% of employers have a dedicated training budget, growth in this area was comparatively slow.
 More than half (55%) said that leaving the EU has had no impact on their training and skills development investment, while 20% said it had caused them to reduce it.
 This shows that some employers are dialling back on development and training, at the very time they should be investing heavily to mitigate against the real risk of the current skills shortage worsening post-Brexit.